 Water is unpredictable and adventures on the river come with inherent risk.
 Before entering the water, know your limits as a water-sport participant.
 This includes considering the depth of the water and the speed in which it flows.

 While the Cache la Poudre River meanders through Windsor, the best place to kayak and float is in the designated river-mile at the Eastman Park River Experience, 7025 Eastman Park Drive.
 Areas to the northwest are known for having more debris and spillways; areas to the southeast are known for having other dangers such as barbed wire.

 Safety First!
 Know Before You Go

-- Know the weather and plan accordingly.
-If you hear thunder or see lightening, leave the water immediately.
+Know the weather and plan accordingly.
+If you hear thunder or see lightning, leave the water immediately.

 In case of an emergency, call 9-1-1.
 To report found floats, call 970-674-3500.